HUBioDataLab/ASCARIS/README.md

 Q00889	H	85	D
 ```

 Upon running ASCARIS, **out_files** folder will be created.
-Depending on the selected arguments, two type of sub-folders will be created.
+Depending on the selected arguments, two type of sub-folders (PDB and AlphaFold) will be created.

 *__If the user wants to run ASCARIS using PDB-ModBase-SwissModel structures, the argument -s should be set to 1:__*